Hair: Composition

 Hair is mainly composed of keratin proteins and keratin-associated proteins (KRTAPs).
 The human genome encodes 54 different keratin proteins which are present in various amounts in hair.
 Similarly, humans encode more than 100 different KRTAPs which crosslink keratins in hair.
 The content of KRTAPs ranges from less than 3% in human hair to 30–40% in echidna quill.

+Hair is composed of long (50-100 micrometer) cells full of keratin complexes called intermediate filaments bound together by "keratin associated proteins", which are irregular in structure.
+The whole bound assembly is called a macro-fibril.
+The long cells containing the macro-fibrils are bound by the "cell membrane complex".
+Located between cells, this consists generally of a 15 nm proteinous "delta layer" between two 5 nm lipid "beta layers".
+Much speculation exists as to the exact structure of these layers.
+The cell membrane complex is different between two cortex cells, between two cuticle cells, and between a cortex and a cuticle cell.

 Functions

 Many mammals have fur and other hairs that serve different functions.
 Hair provides thermal regulation and camouflage for many animals; for others it provides signals to other animals such as warnings, mating, or other communicative displays; and for some animals hair provides defensive functions and, rarely, even offensive protection.
 Hair also has a sensory function, extending the sense of touch beyond the surface of the skin.
 Guard hairs give warnings that may trigger a recoiling reaction.

 Warmth

 Polar bears use their fur for warmth and while their skin is black, their transparent fur appears white and provides camouflage while hunting and serves as protection by hiding cubs in the snow.

 While humans have developed clothing and other means of keeping warm, the hair found on the head serves primarily as a source of heat insulation and cooling (when sweat evaporates from soaked hair) as well as protection from ultra-violet radiation exposure.
 The function of hair in other locations is debated.
 Hats and coats are still required while doing outdoor activities in cold weather to prevent frostbite and hypothermia, but the hair on the human body does help to keep the internal temperature regulated.
 When the body is too cold, the arrector pili muscles found attached to hair follicles stand up, causing the hair in these follicles to do the same.
 These hairs then form a heat-trapping layer above the epidermis.
 This process is formally called piloerection, derived from the Latin words 'pilus' ('hair') and 'erectio' ('rising up'), but is more commonly known as 'having goose bumps' in English.
 This is more effective in other mammals whose fur fluffs up to create air pockets between hairs that insulate the body from the cold.
 The opposite actions occur when the body is too warm; the arrector muscles make the hair lie flat on the skin which allows heat to leave.